lab-cosmo/sphericart/docs/src/using.rst

 can be computed for an array of 3D Cartesian points.

-All these examples perform the same task: computing Cartesian spherical harmonics for a random array of Cartesian coordinates, using both 32-bit and 64-bit floating points arithmetics, and compute the mean relative error.
+All these examples perform the same task: computing Cartesian spherical harmonics for a random array of Cartesian coordinates, using either 32-bit or 64-bit floating-point arithmetics, and compute the mean relative error.

 C++